nondejus/AwesomeUnityCommunity/README.md

 * Review items by category to select one between similar ones in order to select the most complete.
 Reference the others in another section or repository.
 * Update links names for subsections.
 * Reorganize other shaders section if needed.
+* Add recent editions of books (some have Unity 2018 versions)

 And many more...